Services and Procedures

 The appropriate modality will be directed by your physician or radiologist, including whether contrast (dye) will be necessary.

-An MRI scan (magnetic resonance imaging) is a diagnostic test that creates detailed images of the inside of a body, using a combination of magnets, radio waves, and a computer.
-This is used to diagnose or investigate problems affecting soft tissue.
+A MRI scan (magnetic resonance imaging) is a diagnostic test that creates detailed images of the body by using a combination of magnets, radio waves, and a computer.
+It is used to diagnose or investigate problems affecting bones, soft tissues, and/or vessels.

-- Enhance the details of abscessed tissue and infection
+- Enhancing the details of abscessed tissue or infection

-- Determine patency of vessels when done as an MR angiography
+- Determining the patency of vessels when doing MR Angiography

 What is a CT scan?

-A computerized tomography (CT or CAT scan) is a type of imaging that uses rotating X-ray machines and computers to build a detailed cross-section image of a body.
-This can be used to show not only bones, but soft tissue and blood vessels.
-There are many uses, including to diagnose diseases, infections, and other disorders as well as assess injuries.
+A Computerized Tomography (CT) scan, or CAT scan, is a type of imaging that uses rotating X-Ray machines and computers to build a detailed cross-section (or 3D) image of the body.
+These images can be used to show not only bones, but soft tissues and blood vessels too.
+CT’s can be used to diagnosis things like infections, diseases, and masses, or to assess injuries.

 Contrast with CT Scans

 The contrast, or dye, that some CT scans call for enhances blood vessels and other soft tissue structures.
 This dye may be taken orally (typically for abdominal and pelvic scans) or intravenously.
-The IV contrast contains iodine.
+CT contrast typically contains iodine, but some oral contrasts can be barium sulfate.

 What is an X-ray?

-X-rays employ electromagnetic waves to send radiation through a body to create images of the inside of the body using contrast.
-This is also the oldest and most well-known, widely used type of medical imaging.
-It’s most commonly used to detect bone fractures.
+X-rays use small amounts of radiation to create 2D, gray-scale images of a body part.
+This is the oldest and most well-known, widely used type of medical imaging.
+It is most commonly used to detect bone fractures.

 Similar to epidural steroid injections, facet joint injections (or facet blocks) are administered into the spine.
 This minimally invasive procedure may be used to diagnose a problem or relieve pain temporarily.

 Tendons are fibers that connect bone and muscle.
 Tendonitis is caused when a tendon becomes inflamed, often due to overuse or injury.
-An injection of a corticosteroid along with a local anesthetic into the area adjacent to the tendon to relieve pain.
-Typically, this treatment begins to take effect 5-7 days post-injection.
+These procedures inject a corticosteroid, along with a local anesthetic, into the area adjacent to the tendon to try to decrease the inflammation and relieve pain.
+Typically, this treatment begins to take effect 2-3 days post-injection and progressive gets stronger over the following week.

 Nerve Root Block/Transforaminal Injections